-Background: Silicon carbide (SiC) ceramics are promising engineering material due to its phenomenal properties, such as strong corrosion resistance, high-temperature hardness, wear resistance, high thermal conductivity and high stability in aggressive environment.
+Background: Silicon Carbide (SiC) ceramics are promising engineering material due to its phenomenal properties, such as strong corrosion resistance, high-temperature hardness, wear resistance, high thermal conductivity and high stability in an aggressive environment.
 The key problem of SiC is low fracture toughness due to its brittle nature and to circumvent this, herein high ductile material like MWCNT was used as reinforcement by different proportions.

-Results: It was observed that the uniform distributions of MWCNTs were achieved through ultrasonification and ball milling processes, which play a predominant role in increasing fracture toughness.
+Results: It was observed that the uniform distributions of MWCNTs were achieved through ultrasonication and ball milling processes, which play a predominant role in increasing fracture toughness.
 The fracture toughness of the composite improves drastically from 3.71 MPa m1/2 (100% SiC) to 10.21 MPa m1/2 (85% SiC-15% MWCNT).
-The theoretical and relative densities of the materials were gradually reduced due to the increase in MWCNTs which is due to lower density of the reinforcement material and increase in porosity of the samples.
+The theoretical and relative densities of the materials were gradually reduced due to the increase in MWCNTs which is due to the lower density of the reinforcement material and an increase in porosity of the samples.

 Department of Mechanical Engineering, CMR Institute of Technology, Bengaluru 560037, School of Mechanical Engineering, Sathyabama Institute of Science and Technology, Chennai 600119, School of Mechanical Engineering, Sathyabama Institute of Science and Technology, Chennai 600119, School of Mechanical Engineering, Sathyabama Institute of Science and Technology, Chennai 600119, Centre of Excellence for Energy Research, Centre for Nanoscience and Nanotechnology, Sathyabama Institute of Science and Technology (Deemed to be University), Chennai 600119, Chinese Academy of Sciences (CAS) Key Laboratory of Nanosystem and Hierarchy Fabrication, CAS Center for Excellence in Nanoscience, National Center for Nanoscience and Technology, Beijing 100190, Solar Energy Lab, Department of Chemistry, Thiruvalluvar University, Vellore 632115, Tamilnadu